saint-hilaire/lampsible/README.md

 * Local: Unix system with Python 3.9 or newer.
 Tested on Ubuntu and Gentoo Linux.
   Might work on macOS, but I haven't tested that.
 Won't work on Windows, because Ansible requires a Unix like system.
-* Remote: Ubuntu 20 or newer.
+* Remote: Ubuntu 20 or newer, Ubuntu 24 or older.
 You need SSH access and root privilege, or ability to elevate privilege to root.
   Might work on older versions, but I doubt it.
 Support for other distros is planned in a future version.
+  * Note for Ubuntu 25: It's currently not supported.
+Still waiting for support in some upstream dependencies.
+    For now, please don't use a more recent version than Ubuntu 24.

 ### Alternative: installing web app directly on localhost